 Donna feared for her life, but Eric and Stephanie believed Pam was harmless.
 Pam was anything but, particularly after Donna killed her beloved dog by feeding him one of Pam's lemon bars.
 Donna only meant to distract the dog's attention away from her, and though Pam later found out Tiny had died of a heart condition, she still despised the other woman.

 Others were harmed as well during this ongoing craziness.
 Eric ended up in a coma after eating one of the famous lemon bars - one Pam had laced with an ingredient to make it almost impossible for Eric to satisfy Donna in the bedroom.
 Pam also put Owen Knight in danger when he had to save a honey-covered Donna from a bear, and Marcus who opened a crate containing a snake that was meant to bite Donna but bit him instead.

-Feel free to leave your favorite Stephanie memories in the comments section then check out our Flashback in Y&R History: Victor and Nikki: Where it all began.
+Feel free to leave your favorite Donna/Pam memories in the comments section, and if you haven't already view our Flashback in Y&R History: Phyllis sees Nick and Sharon kissing.

 Join us on Twitter @soapoperafan and Facebook.
-Come tweet and Facebook with us about "The Bold And The Beautiful," all the other soap operas, "Dallas," "Glee," "Grey’s Anatomy," "Vampire Diaries," and "Venice The Series."
+Come tweet and Facebook with us about "The Bold And The Beautiful," all the other soap operas, "Dallas," "Glee," "Grey’s Anatomy," "Pretty Little Liars," "Revenge," "Vampire Diaries," and "Venice The Series."

 - Amy Mistretta